RolfBremer/gloss-awe/sample-usage.typ

     ]
 ]

+== The Glossary Pool

+The pool contains the definitions for the entries.
+In this sample, we read the pool from one or more files -- here from typst files.
+But they may also be #gls[XML]-Files or other sources.
+The `make-glossary()` method can take more than one pool at once.
+The matching of marked entries is done in the order the pools where given in the parameters of the method.
+The first match wins.

 == The Glossary Page

 To actually create the glossary page, the `make-glossary()` function has to be called.
 Of course,